Student Rights and Responsibilities

 Sign Language Interpreter

-The DSO contracts with qualified sign language interpreters to facilitate communication in the class setting and for meetings and events.
-When working with an interpreter, it is important that the instructor speaks directly to the student, not the interpreter.
+The OAS contracts with qualified sign language interpreters to facilitate communication in the class setting and for meetings and events.
+When working with an interpreter, it is important that the instructor speak directly to the student, not the interpreter.
 There is a processing time for the interpreter to interpret the message from English to sign language, or vice versa.
 When responding to questions, or seeking comments, it is useful to allow for enough time for the interpreter to accurately interpret the message.
 Team interpreting is used when the class is more than 60 minutes long or is particularly complicated.
 Interpreters cannot answer personal questions about the student, interject personal opinions, or assist a student with schoolwork.
 They only facilitate communication.

 Classroom materials, textbooks, and college publications can be made available in an alternate media format for students who have a print disability.
 These include print enlargement, audio format, electronic text, Braille, and tactile graphics.
-Students who benefit from alternate formats will work with the DSO to identify accessible formats for textbooks, but faculty assistance is required for ensuring accessibility of online assignments or assessment interfaces, handouts, overheads, and other materials.
+Students who benefit from alternate formats will work with the OAS to identify accessible formats for textbooks, but faculty assistance is required for ensuring accessibility of online assignments or assessment interfaces, handouts, overheads, and other materials.
 We work to ensure materials are available in accessible formats before the class session in which they are to be used.
-If requested, please provide an early syllabus for students needing textbooks in alternate format, so the DSO can plan for the order of materials to be converted.
+If requested, please provide an early syllabus for students needing textbooks in alternate format, so the OAS can plan for the order of materials to be converted.

 Adjustable Furniture in Classrooms and Labs

-The Americans with Disabilities Act defines service animals as dogs and miniature ponies that are individually trained to do work or perform tasks for people with disabilities.
+The Americans with Disabilities Act defines service animals as dogs that are individually trained to do work or perform tasks for people with disabilities.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who experiences seizures, reminding a person with mental illness to take prescribed medication, calming a person with Post Traumatic Stress Disorder during an anxiety attack or performing other duties.
 Service animals may not be excluded from the Florida Gateway College facilities.
-If you are unsure if a dog in your classroom is a service animal, please contact the DSO.
+If you are unsure if a dog in your classroom is a service animal, please contact the OAS.

 Florida Gateway College is not responsible for locating or paying for personal attendants.
 The College recognizes that in some instances, personal attendants may be necessary.
 Attendants perform the functions for which he/she was hired (e.g., personal care duties such as turning pages, giving medication, retrieving books, etc.).
 Attendants should not actively participate in the class or in conversations between the student and faculty, staff, or other students.
 Attendants must demonstrate appropriate classroom behavior.